Skip to content

 bm start

-This discovers all member workspaces (via .botminter.workspace marker files), maps credentials from the config, and launches each member as a background process.
-Members with a brain-prompt.md file in their workspace run in brain mode (chat-first) — an ACP-based multiplexer that monitors loops, responds on the bridge, and picks up work autonomously.
+This creates ephemeral session workspaces for each hired member, assembles configuration files from the team repo, and launches each member as a background process.
+Members with a brain-prompt.md file run in brain mode (chat-first) — an ACP-based multiplexer that monitors loops, responds on the bridge, and picks up work autonomously.
 Standard members launch ralph run -p PROMPT.md directly.
 A .topology file is written to the team directory tracking member endpoints.

 The bm up alias also works: